maziyar-gerami/maziyar-gerami/README.md

 # Hi, I'm Maziyar Gerami 👋

 I'm a Computer Engineer with over seven years of experience in computer science.
 I'm passionate about using technology to solve real-world problems.
-My primary focus areas are Java, Clojure, and Matlab simulation languages.
+My primary focus is Java, Clojure, Android and Matlab simulation languages.

 👨‍💻 **About Me**
 - 💼 Computer Engineer